agilles1/fewpjs-sending-data-with-fetch/README.md

 browser to gain access to your `submitData` function in console.

 **Note**: The tests in this lab need access to the `fetch()` request inside `submitData`.
-In order to give them access, write you solution so that `submitData` _returns_ the `fetch()`.
+In order to give them access, write your solution so that `submitData` _returns_ the `fetch()`.
 This will not change the behavior of your `fetch()`.